globsky/SignalSim/README.md

-	Modify Rinex.cpp to support RINEX 4 format data set Expand and modify GPS_EPHEMERIS structure to support ephemeris from different navigation data format Calculate clock/delay for different frequency with corresponding parameters
+	Modify Rinex.cpp to support RINEX 4 format data set Expand and modify GPS_EPHEMERIS structure to support ephemeris from different navigation data format Calculate clock/delay for different frequency with corresponding parameters 11/27/2023
+	Change BCNavBit to virtual class and derive three classes for B-CNAV1/2/3 data stream Combine iode2/iode3 to iode in ephemeris structure Add B-CNAV2 and B-CNAV3 support in CSatelliteSignal Modify GetTravelTime() and GetCarrierPhase() to use correct group delay